solo-system/solo-system.github.io/hardware_options.md

 [this](http://micbooster.com/) sell them (in the UK) with cables, and nicely packaged ('Clippy') with windshelds, and will sell you a matched pair if you want to do stereo recordings (be sure to choose a soundcard that can handle stereo input, in this case).
+UPDATE 2018-08-03 no sound cards currently support stereo microphone input (the SoundBlaster Play 3 was thought to be stereo but is not).

 Any microphone that offers a 3.5mm jack should work - including ones like the [Sennheiser ME-66 microphone](http://en-uk.sennheiser.com/directional-microphone-shotgun-film-broadcast-me-66), which is directional, expensive and requires